GUDHI/gudhi-devel/src/python/doc/representations_tflow_itf_ref.rst

 .. include:: representations_sum.inc

-`PersLay <http://proceedings.mlr.press/v108/carriere20a.html>`_ is a general neural network layer for performing deep learning with persistence diagrams, implemented in TensorFlow.
+`PersLay <http://proceedings.mlr.press/v108/carriere20a.html>`_ is a layer for neural network architectures that allows to automatically learn the best representation to use for persistence diagrams in supervised machine learning during training time.
+Its parameters allow to reproduce most of the known finite-dimensional representations (such as, e.g., landscapes and images), and can be combined to create even new ones, that are best suited for a given supervised machine learning task with persistence diagrams.
+PersLay is implemented in TensorFlow.

 This `notebook <https://github.com/GUDHI/TDA-tutorial/blob/master/Tuto-GUDHI-perslay-visu.ipynb>`__ explains how to use PersLay.